-Welcome to the first ever presentation of our biannual Art & Astronomy section.
-We had so many wonderful submissions this time, I can hardly believe the support.
+Welcome to the 2015 Art & Astronomy section.
+We had so many wonderful submissions, I can hardly believe the support.

 To view and share the gallery, please click here.